aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Release 4: Add a migration

-What an oversight!
 We've got this production database set up, lots of users and a new feature request.

+We need some way of updating our db without destroying all the existing data.
+Migrations!

 Users want to be able to mark a task as complete without removing it from the db.

 Use ```knex migration:make addCompleteColumn``` to create a new blank migration.

 Snoop on the other migration and read the knex docs to work out how to add a new column to our table.
+Hint: knex.schema.table lets you modify an existing table.

 What type should we use to store our data?

+Fill in .down function in our migration.
+It should be the inverse of the .up function.

 Run ```knex migration:latest``` to run your new migration.
 If you didn't get any errors check out your db in SQLite Manager.
 Is it what you expected?
 What happened to existing data in the db?